 Next draw similarly curved lines inside the body for the front legs.

-tiger’s paws and rear legs
+Step 3: Draw the tiger’s paws and rear legs

 Next we add paws and rear legs.